djsime1/awesome-flipperzero/FAQ.md

 ### How do I install databases and dumps?
 > Make sure there's a working MicroSD Card in the device first by following the steps above.
-> Once you download the dump, you can use qFlipper or the Flipper mobile app to transfer them.
+> Once you download the dump, you can use [qFlipper](https://flipperzero.one/update) or the [Flipper mobile app]((https://flpr.app/)) to transfer them.
 If you're transfering a large file or many at once, you can also eject the SD Card from Flipper and insert it in your computer for faster transfers.
 > - In qFlipper: Plug your device in, go to the file browser tab, navigate into the SD Card, and drop files in their corresponding folders (The folder names are similar to the file extensions).
 > - For mobile apps: Make sure you're connected via Bluetooth, save the file to the app's archive, and synchronize it back to the device.
 > - For plugging the SD Card into your PC, drop files in their corresponding folders (The folder names are similar to the file extensions).

 ### How do I install applications and plugins?
-> Assuming the application has been packaged as a `.fap` file, installing it is as easy as placing it inside the `apps` directory on your Flipper's SD card.
-You can launch the app from the `Applications` app.
-If the app hasn't been compiled into a `.fap`, either *kindly* ask the author or compile it yourself.
+> As of Firmware v0.87.0, applications can be easily side-loaded on the MicroSD card.
+These can be installed via the [Flipper mobile app](https://flpr.app/), or the online catalog at [https://lab.flipper.net/apps](https://lab.flipper.net/apps).

 ### How do I install custom firmwares?
 > First, ask yourself if you really need to.
 Sure, it might be fun to break out of Sub-GHz transmission restrictions, but how often are you actually going to do that?
 Is it really worth breaking the law?
 > After you've ignored the previous sentences, make sure there's a working MicroSD Card in your Flipper and head over to the repository of your perferred firmware.
 Look for releases and find the `.dfu` file or update package (typically a `.tar`, `.tar.gz`, or `.zip` file, it always contains a file named `update.fuf`).
 > - If you only have a `.dfu`, it must be installed using the "Install from file" option in qFlipper.
 Select the file and begin the installation.
-> - If you have an update package, you can either install it with qFlipper, or install it manually through the Micro SD card by following the steps below.
+> - If you have an update package, you can either install it with [qFlipper](https://flipperzero.one/update), or install it manually through the Micro SD card by following the steps below.
 > - To manually install an update package, extract and transfer the folder (not the original archive file) to the `update` folder on the SD Card (create the folder if it doesn't already exist).
 Once transferred, go to the desktop/idle screen of the Flipper, press down to access the file browser, then left to view all folders.
 From there, open the `update` folder (typically at the bottom of the list) and find the folder you just transferred.
 Lastly, select the file named `update` and choose "Run in app" to install the firmware.
 >
 > If there was no pre-compiled update file/package, you'll have to build the firmware yourself.
 See the next question for details.
 > For more information, read the [official documentation](https://docs.flipperzero.one/basics/firmware-update).

 ### Where and when are developer Q&A sessions held?
+> **Maintainer note: Unsure if these are still held.**
-> Question and Answer session are held every week on Saturday, at 01:00 and 13:00 (GMT)
+> Question and Answer session are held every week on Saturday at 01:00 and 13:00 (GMT) on the [Flipper Discord](https://flipperzero.one/discord).
 >
 > | Time zone      | Side A  |  Side B |
 > | :------------: | :-----: | :-----: |